 “There are only three certainties in life; breathing, taxes, and death.”

 It was Ben Franklin who coined the phrase, “There are but two certainties in life; death and taxes.”
-Now realize that this statement was made as a jab of the ever growing need to fund the government machine but he was absolutely right in the fact that taxes will last as long as we live and death is a certain end to our life.
+Now, it’s important to realize, that this statement was made as a jab of the ever growing need to fund the government machine, but he was absolutely right in the fact that taxes will last as long as we live, and death is a certain end to our life.
 However, in an effort to satisfy my craving for accuracy, I purpose a third certainty; the only sustaining involuntary function that maintains life; breathing.
 We know that Ben was a fan of debates and was also a very intelligent man.
 I think that if he and I could have reflected together on this comment, he would have agreed that I was correct in my addition.
-Man only needs three things for human life; Air, Water and Food.
-Of the three it is only air that is consumed involuntarily; thus there can be no life without the act of breathing.
+Man, only needs three things for human life: Air, Water and Food.
+Of the three it is only air that is consumed involuntarily; thus, there can be no life without the act of breathing.

 Finally, they all shared a strong faith that the future was going to be better than the present.
 Think about any journey or any transition you have ever made.
 What made the leaving worth doing?
 It was the hope and belief that the next location would be better than where you were at the time.
 For those who truly believe that they lived a decent and just life by holding true to the Spiritual Laws of life and have the belief in an eternal reward, death is not the end; it a relocation to a new home.
 Of course, as with all journeys, you will miss and be missed by those whom you love but if these people share your belief in life everlasting, the separation is only temporary.
 Without this faith we are left with fear.
 Faith always conquers fear.